 Los Altos, California

 Dr. Green is a Phi Beta Kappa graduate of Reed College in biology and ecology, an appropriate choice for a doctor treating tick-borne diseases.
 She attended medical school at UC San Diego, followed by a family practice residency at Stanford University.
 Dr. Green practices Complementary, Integrative and Orthomolecular Medicine in San Francisco and Mountain View, California.
 Dr. Green is involved in constant collaboration and ongoing research within the patient and medical communities.
-She is on the Board of Directors of the International Lyme and Associated Diseases Society, where she serves as the Director of Education.
+She was previously on the Board of Directors of the International Lyme and Associated Diseases Society, where she served as the Director of Education.
 She is also Chair of the Research Committee of LymeDisease.org.

 Mitchell L. Hoggard, Pharm.